andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/parse/fix-query-in-parse-cloud-code-returns-unauthorized-error.md

   }
 }</pre>

-I got to searching and found an [issue on GitHub][1] that pointed me in the right direction, but to spare you reading through the entire thread, here&#8217;s the gist:
+I got to searching and found an [issue on GitHub][1] that pointed me in the right direction, but to spare you reading through the entire thread, here's the gist:

 <a name="solution" class="jump-target"></a>

 # Solution

 I happened to be using a version of the Parse Server Example that was missing a critical line of configuration in index.js.
-When you configure your Parse Server by calling `new ParseServer`, you need to make sure that there&#8217;s a `serverURL` property that&#8217;s set to the URL of your Parse Server&#8217;s API endpoint.
+When you configure your Parse Server by calling `new ParseServer`, you need to make sure that there's a `serverURL` property that's set to the URL of your Parse Server's API endpoint.

-My config didn&#8217;t have this, but the moment I added it, my Cloud Code queries worked perfectly as they did before.
-Here&#8217;s a look at my final index.js file with the relevant line highlighted:
+My config didn't have this, but the moment I added it, my Cloud Code queries worked perfectly as they did before.
+Here's a look at my final index.js file with the relevant line highlighted:

 <pre class="lang:js mark:18 decode:true " title="index.js" >// Example express application adding the parse-server module to expose Parse
 // compatible API routes.